• Home

 Read more about the four common theaters of rural ministry in the RMMN on pages 8 of a PDF outlining our rural vision at this link.

-Strategy One: Subsidizing Rural Warriors
+Strategy One: Subsidizing Rural Missionaries

 To better sustain our gospel presence in Colorado’s and Utah’s rural communities, we must assist our ministers, both young and old, by connecting them to financial partners who can subsidize their income.